hupe1980/gatsby-plugin-material-ui/gatsby-plugin-material-ui/README.md

 ## Examples

-You can find an official integration example of this plugin [on Material-UI side](https://github.com/mui-org/material-ui/tree/master/examples/gatsby), then you can pick one of the [Page Layout Examples](https://material-ui.com/getting-started/page-layout-examples/).
+You can find an official integration example of this plugin [on the Material-UI site](https://github.com/mui-org/material-ui/tree/master/examples/gatsby), then you can pick one of the [Page Layout Examples](https://material-ui.com/getting-started/page-layout-examples/).

 If you want to save time with a more opinionated solution.
 You can start with [a premade theme](https://github.com/hupe1980/gatsby-theme-material-ui).